ynojima/guideline/source_en/ArchitectureInDetail/SessionManagement.rst

     * - Sr. No.
       - Description
     * - | (11)
-      - | Processing method for initial display of input screen for update.
+      - | Handler method for initial display of input screen for update.
     * - | (12)
-      - | Processing method to display input screen for update (first page).
+      - | Handler method to display input screen for update (first page).
     * - | (13)
       - | Set the fetched entity status in form object.
 In the above example, Bean mapper library called Dozer, is used.
     * - | (14)